 Topped with powdered sugar and just a drizzle of fresh lemon juice to bring out the tart apples and add a bright acidity to it all, and you have an incredible brunch that you didn't have to spend the morning standing at the oven for!

 From our Christmas Morning breakfast to you!
-This German Apple Pancake is family favorite recipe that we'd adore and I hope that your family does, too!
+This Dutch baby is a family favorite recipe that we'd adore and I hope that your family does, too!

 Other Sweet Breakfast Favorites